||Name: Martin Clark, MD [he/him]

 College: BS, Microbiology, University of South Florida

 Medical School: University of South Florida Morsani College of Medicine

 Bio: Alex grew up near Tampa, Florida and earned a B.S. in Microbiology from the University of South Florida.
 He also completed medical school at that same university.
 While in medical school, he was involved in a student-run free clinic as well as medical aid trips to Haiti and Nicaragua.
 In medical school, he participated in clinical observerships in Germany, Ecuador, and China.
 He was also involved in research in esketamine being used for treatment-resistant depression.

-Clinical interests: global mental health, cultural psychiatry, consultation-liaison psychiatry, emergency psychiatry, and forensic psychiatry
+Clinical interests: global mental health, cultural psychiatry, consultation-liaison psychiatry, sleep psychiatry, psycho-oncology, and forensic psychiatry

 Hobbies: Hiking, video games, board games, travel